Peter Willey: Umpiring career

 Upon his retirement from playing cricket, Willey became an umpire, becoming responsible for international Test Matches in 1996.
 However, he declined an offer to join the Elite Panel of ICC Umpires in 2001 when it was established, citing family reasons.
 Willey continued to umpire Test matches in England until 2015, when he turned 65.
 ECB policy requires all umpires to retire when they reach this age, in order to allow younger umpires to gain employment.
 Willey and fellow Northamptonshire team-mate and umpire George Sharp challenged this decision at an employment tribunal, alleging age discrimination on the part of the ECB, but lost their case.

 Personal life

-Willey is married, and has two children, including David Willey who plays for Yorkshire County Cricket Club and the England cricket team, and two grandchildren.
+Willey is married, and has two children, including David Willey who plays for Northamptonshire County Cricket Club and the England cricket team, and two grandchildren.